canonical/lxd/specs/command-line-user-experience.md

 imported into LXD using the import command.
 Attributes can then be set on them and images can be copied/moved to other LXD hosts.

+Images may also be copied or moved between hosts.

-The unique identifier of an image is the sha256 hash of its rootfs, as a result, it's only possible to have one copy of any given image on a given LXD host.
+The unique identifier of an image is its sha256, as a result, it's only possible to have one copy of any given image on a given LXD host.

 The "description" property is special in that if it's set, it'll appear in "lxc image list".